hyphacoop/handbook/finance.md

 After tax withholdings and other applicable deductions (e.g. CPP & EI employee contributions), the net amount is electronically transferred to the Member's bank account on pay day using **Wagepoint**.
 Refer to the guides for [Payroll](/guides.md#payroll) to set up the payroll run for each pay period.

+### Expense Reimbursement

+Member expenses eligible for reimbursement should be submitted to the [Expense Reimbursement](https://link.hypha.coop/expenses) sheet and receipts uploaded to [Employee Expenses](https://link.hypha.coop/receipts) in the same quarter they are incurred.
+Reimbursement amounts are paid out with wages on the next pay day, but does not appear on tax forms.

+Follow the guides for [Expense Reimbursement](/guides.md#expense-reimbursement) to submit an eligible expense.

 ### Work on Public Holidays